justinlubin/cobbler/README.md

 from the previous step.
 The last file contains the results of the NumPy performance evaluation.

+We also provide the results of running this step on our machine ahead of time in the provided `<CACHE_DIR>/output/data/` directory, which you can also copy into the corresponding `evaluation/output/data/` directory, if desired (this will overwrite the results generated in this step).
+The `<CACHE_DIR>` on the virtual machine image is located at `~/Desktop/cache/`.

 _Optional:_ If you're curious to see what the results from the first two files above look like, you can run the following commands to generate human-readable versions of these files: